Nick-Lemy/Gym-Git-Exercise-Solutions/README.md

 stash@{2}: WIP on dev: 0613e6a Update README.md
 zkaynl7@zkaynl7-ThinkPad-T480:~/Gym-Git-Exercise-Solutions$ git stash pop stash@{1}
 On branch dev
-Your branch is up to date with 'dev'.
+Your branch is up to date with 'origin/dev'.

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)